Who pays for news?

 AI in the newsroom: What’s real, what’s not

 A live voting game on how artificial intelligence is actually reshaping journalism.
-Newsrooms everywhere are now experimenting with how to integrate artificial intelligence in
+Newsrooms everywhere are now experimenting with how to integrate artificial intelligence into th

 Who gets to know?
 Visibility, accessibility, and relevance of journalism for all